UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-deviations.md

 ## What we assume about your side

-### `requestItemId` is stable across retries for section 3

-The spec says only that it is set by courses.mooc.fi and echoed back.
-The two-hour wait, and so the protection against double submission, works only if a retry carries the same id as the original.
-The section 3 example value `moocfi-completion-12345` suggests a durable completion id rather than the per-request handles in sections 1 and 2 — but a client generating a fresh id per request silently loses the protection. **Please confirm.**
+### You hold the `submittedAttainmentId`, and retry through section 4

+`requestItemId` is confirmed not to be stable across retries, so Suotar cannot use it to recognise one and does not try.
+The id that identifies a submission is the `submittedAttainmentId` section 3 answers with — on `sent` and on `sisuTimeout` alike — and section 4 is where a submission in flight is recognised.

+That leaves one case with no protection: an import request that never returns you a response at all, so you never learn the id.
+Set a client timeout generous enough to outlast a full batch (and under five minutes, where Suotar's own server gives up) so that a slow Sisu comes back as `sisuTimeout` with an id rather than as nothing.
+If a response is lost anyway, do not resubmit immediately — wait out the delay above and look at `existingAttainments` in section 2, which lists what Sisu holds for that person and course.
+Resubmit only if the completion is not there.

 ### Enrolments come from Sisu only